fabcotech/dappy-workshop-tls/README.md

 - 🔐 DNS over HTTPS for service discovery (and co-resolution by the dappy network in production environment)
 - 🔐 Accessed over HTTPS !

-## DEMO 3️⃣ : Authenticate clients using custom CA and TLS
+## Demo 3️⃣ : Authenticate clients using custom CA and TLS

 ### Create client certificate and sign it with custom CA